 Remember a camera distorts a picture.
 By this I mean the foreground looks big and the background correspondingly small.
 Therefore a camera should be mounted on a tripod in the chosen position and the furniture and props arranged to suit.

 One key with real estate photography is to try not to put too much into each photo.
 It’s better to have a picture of a beautiful lounge, than half a lounge and half a dining room dominated by a dividing wall.
 Furthermore the camera must be set up straight or the walls will appear to bend in or out.

 Lighting is less important these days with digital photography.
 Therefore most real estate photography nowadays is scheduled for late afternoon to incorporate twilight shots.

 It’s important to remember with real estate photography to think what images you are conveying to potential buyers.
 For instance, the relationship between a level garden and the back of the house is extremely important.
 A bathroom is not, however beautiful and proud of it you may be, and it implies that this is the most important feature of the house.

 Finally, you’re looking for what photographers call the ‘hero shot’ to be used at the lead photo.
 This is the shot that works fantastically well photographically, and sums up the core attraction of the property.
 It will be the image that spearheads your marketing campaign.

-Enter your details below to download our FREE Essential Home Selling Guide and learn the 4 steps to success!
+Enter your details below to download our FREE Essential Property Selling Guide and learn our 4 steps to success!

 Vendor Marketing – Melbourne’s most qualified vendor advocates will not disclose any of your personal information.